tc39/proposal-intl-list-format/README.md

 ### Informative

-This proposal is based on the LDML spec, C.11 Language Plural Rules:
+This proposal is based on the LDML spec, List Patterns:

 ### Prior Art